MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

     1. In the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], on the left side, choose **Notification recipients**
     2. Verify that the list of email addresses are still relevant; if not, then delete or modify the values.

-- Application Insights key (if this was set up by the partner)
+- Application Insights key (if set up by the partner)

     1. In the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], choose the relevant environment, and then, in the top menu, choose **Application Insights Key**.
     2. Remove the value of the **Instrumentation Key**

-- Authorized Microsoft Entra apps (if this was set up by the partner)
+- Authorized Microsoft Entra apps (if set up by the partner)

     1. In the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)], navigate to 'Authorized Microsoft Entra apps' and remove any apps authorized by the partner.
     2. Revoke consent granted to the Microsoft Entra app belonging to the partner from your Microsoft Entra tenant.
 For more information, [see here](/azure/active-directory/manage-apps/manage-application-permissions).
     3. Removed apps might have extra permissions assigned to execute certain administration operations, such as the **D365 BACKUP/RESTORE** permission.
 Any apps set up with permissions in Business Central can be disabled from the **Microsoft Entra applications** page.
 For more information, [Assign Permissions to Users and Groups](/dynamics365/business-central/ui-define-granular-permissions).

-When you establish a relationship with a new partner, they'll fill in these fields again.
+When you establish a relationship with a new partner, they fill in these fields again.

 ## See also